iamtmrobinson/dev-docs/languages/python.md

 %autoreload 2
 ```

-Then did the `ipython profile create` stuff from the answer below for doing it automatically in the future
+Then did the `ipython profile create` stuff from the answer below for doing it automatically in the future.

 ## Unit Testing